Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Jefferson has averaged 95.3 receiving yards per game over his three career matchups against the Bears, 4.8 more than his over/under in Sunday's game.
+- Against the Bears, Jefferson has averaged 95.3 receiving yards per game over his three career matchups, 4.8 more than his over/under for Sunday's game.

-- In three matchups, Jefferson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bears.

-- The Bears are conceding 210.8 passing yards per game this season, the NFL's fourth-ranked pass defense.

-- With 28 passing TDs allowed this year, the Bears defense is ranked 24th in the league.
+- At 1.8 passing TDs conceded per game, the Bears defense is ranked 24th in the NFL.

 Recent Performances

-- Jefferson put together a 58-yard performance against the Packers last week on six catches while being targeted 11 times.
+- In last week's game against the Packers, Jefferson was targeted 11 times and recorded six catches for 58 yards.

-- Jefferson's stat line over his last three games shows 18 grabs for 221 yards and one touchdown.
-He put up 73.7 receiving yards per game and was targeted 33 times.
+- In his last three games, Jefferson's 18 grabs (on 33 targets) have led to 221 receiving yards (73.7 per game) and one touchdown.

 Jefferson's Minnesota Teammates